Skip to main content

 The Role of Workplace Wellness Programs

-Workplace are designed to promote healthier lifestyles among employees.
+Workplace wellness programs are designed to promote healthier lifestyles among employees.
 They often involve health risk assessments (HRAs), biometric screenings, and other activities that collect health-related data.
 While these programs can offer significant benefits, they also represent a channel through which sensitive health information, including genetic data, might be collected.

 GINA places specific and important restrictions on how these programs can operate to ensure they remain truly voluntary and do not become a means for employers to improperly acquire and use your family’s medical history.